In situ bioremediation: Definition and history

-Classifications of In situ Bioremediation

-Accelerated Bioremediation
+Classification

 Accelerated in situ bioremediation is defined as when a specified microorganism is targeted for growth through the application of either nutrients or an electron donor to the contaminated site.
 Within aerobic metabolism, the nutrient added to the soil can be solely Oxygen.
 Anaerobic in situ bioremediation often requires a variety of electron donors or acceptors, such as benzoate and lactate.
 Besides nutrients, microorganisms can also be introduced directly to the site within accelerated in situ bioremediation.
 The addition of extraneous microorganisms to a site is termed bioaugmentation and is used when a particular microorganism is effective at degrading the pollutant at the site and is not found either naturally or at a high enough population to be effective.
 Accelerated in situ bioremediation is utilized when the desired population of microorganisms within a site is not naturally present at a sufficient level to effectively degrade the pollutants.
 It is also used when the required nutrients within the site are either not at a concentration sufficient to support growth or are unavailable.